Richard Kil, Alumnus (PhD 2018, Chemistry), won both the 2017 University of Toronto and Provincial Three Minute Thesis

-Financial advising assists you in many aspects of managing your educational expenses, budget and planning.
-Our financial advisor provides details on various financial aid programs such as student loans, University of Toronto grants, and more.
+Financial advising assists you in many aspects of managing your educational expenses, budgeting and planning for your studies.
+Our Financial Advisors can provide details on various financial aid programs that could be available to you such as student loans, University of Toronto grants etc.

-To speak with the SGS Graduate Student Financial Advisor, please contact the Graduate Awards Office to make an appointment: email@example.com.
+To speak with a SGS Financial Advisor, please contact Financial Aid and Advising via email to make an appointment: firstname.lastname@example.org.